 Adobe revealed Fresco – A new drawing and painting app for the iPad and other Tablets.
-The company’s new painting and design app that has functions for both amateurs who want to practice or have fun as well as professionals who wish to create incredible works in illustration and painting.
+The company’s new painting and design app has functions for amateurs who want to practice or have fun and professionals who wish to create incredible works in illustration and painting.

 Fresco has been named after the Italian technique of applying pigment and water to drying plaster built for the Apple iPad with versions for another stylus and touch-based devices.
 Now it has not only been rebranded but has been confirmed as one of Adobe’s family of services and products, focused on “spontaneous creativity” and more organically-crafted work without so many calculations and automatic features.